 Intertrigo

-CPL group member and paramedic/wound care professional Vicky Creighton recommends a combination of athletes foot powder/spray and antifungal cream such as 2% clotrimazole (Canesten is a common brand), to dry up the area.
-Your horse may need antibiotics or antifungals.
-Dermatophilus congolensis and Malassezia pachydermatis are commonly found on intertrigo swabs (Kaiser-Thom et al 2021).
-You should clip the hair off as much as possible to help the air get to the skin.
-Red Horse Products HoneyHeel is very popular and effective for dealing with mild intertrigo in CPL horses.
-It is best not to use manuka honey unless advised by your vet as it can be too strong and can dry the skin out too much, but if you’re going to use it please monitor the skin carefully and only use for a few days.
+Red Horse Products HoneyHeel is becoming very popular and is incredibly effective for dealing with intertrigo in CPL horses.
+(It is best not to use manuka honey unless advised by your vet as it can be too strong and can dry the skin out too much, but if you’re going to use it please monitor the skin carefully and only use for a few days.)
+We have seen many horses improve in a matter of days after addressing skin fold hygiene and applying HoneyHeel, where months of prescription treatments have failed.

-Shampoos like Malaseb® (POM) or Sebolytic® can be very helpful in restoring the skin’s natural balance and eliminating grease and exudate.
+Shampoos like Malaseb® (POM) or Zincoseb/Sebolytic® can be very helpful in restoring the skin’s natural balance and eliminating grease and exudate.

-Long term, as long as the folds are deep, intertrigo may reoccur so adopting a routine for your horse with more exercise, consistent movement such as on a track system or 24/7 turnout will also be helpful in reducing the lymphoedema and growth of the fibrotic skin folds.
+Long term (where the skin folds are deep), intertrigo will often reoccur; so adopting a routine for your horse with more exercise, consistent movement such as on a track system or 24/7 turnout will also be helpful in reducing the lymphoedema and growth of the fibrotic skin folds.

 Philip Langley’s horse improved in just a couple of days after clipping and applying Daktarin spray and Canesten.
 See below.